FrancescoZ83/UAV-Trajectory-Tracking-Adaptive-NMPC-vs.-Observer-based-MPC/README.md

 This project presents a comparative study of two advanced control strategies for a quadrotor UAV: **Nonlinear Model Predictive Control (NMPC) with $\mathcal{L}_1$ Adaptation** and **Offset-Free NMPC with a Disturbance Observer**.

+The goal was to evaluate their performance in trajectory tracking when facing different real-world challenges, such as unknown payloads and external environmental disturbances.

 ---

 ### 📖 Technical Report